abhijithvijayan/WhatsApp-IP-logger/README.md

 (found and reported by [Rahul Kankrale](https://medium.com/@kankrale.rahul))

-- Strictly for Educational Purposes
+- I personally won't use this information in any ways possible.
+This is strictly for Educational Purposes only.

 HOSTED on 000webhost [here](https://kutt.it/Bitcoin-Mining)